StarExecMiami/StarExec/README.markdown

    If you see permission issues with rootless networking, install, run `podman system migrate`.
 If the error persists, follow the troubleshooting section below.

 5. The web UI should be available at `http://localhost:7827/starexec` (see the `make start` output for the exact address).
 Open you browser and you will reach the StarExec login page.
 The default credentials are `admin`:`admin`.
-For information on using StarExec see `https://starexec.ccs.miami.edu/starexec/public/help.jsp`.
+For information on using StarExec see [the StarExec  user manual](https://starexec.ccs.miami.edu/starexec/public/help.jsp).

 ---
 <!-- Alternative -->